waded/garden-temps/README.md

 - MQTT_USERNAME
 - MQTT_PASSWORD
+- MQTT_CLIENTID: if random client ID isn't desired
-- MQTT_PORT: if default `1883` isn't desired
+- MQTT_PORT: if `1883` isn't desired
-- MQTT_TOPIC: if default `garden-temps` isn't desired
+- MQTT_TOPIC: if `garden-temps` isn't desired
-- INTERVAL: the number of seconds to wait between sensor sweeps, if default `60` isn't desired.
-Note that a sweep won't be instantenous - it depends on the number of sensors - so total time for each measurement is INTERVAL + sweep time.
+- INTERVAL: the number of seconds to wait between sensor sweeps, if `60` isn't desired.
+Note that sweeps aren't instantenous - it depends on number of sensors, quality of signal - so total time for each measurement is INTERVAL + each sweep.
-- DEVICE_PATH: if typical default `/sys/bus/w1/devices/` isn't desired
+- DEVICE_PATH: if typical `/sys/bus/w1/devices/` isn't desired

 ## Usage example